 We recognize, however, that this commitment to fostering the development of the student must be balanced with the parents’ interest in the well-being and progress of their student in the College, and we recognize that there are times in which parental involvement can be in everyone’s best interests.
 Thus, while the general policy is to be protective of the student’s privacy, there are instances, including those enumerated below, in which a parent or legal guardian will be notified of matters concerning a student.
-In such instances, we believe it is appropriate for the student to inform her/his parent or guardian directly, so whenever reasonable, we will allow time for students themselves to do so.
+In such instances, we believe it is appropriate for the student to inform their parent or guardian directly, so whenever reasonable, we will allow time for students themselves to do so.
 However, in situations where prompt notification is prudent, a member of the dean’s staff will contact a parent or guardian as soon as possible.

 1. Change of status imposed by the College

 A change in the status of a student at the College may be imposed as a result of disciplinary action or unsatisfactory academic progress.
-To the extent permitted by law (including situations where the student is a dependent, where the student is under 21 years old and found to have violated a law, rule or policy governing the use or possession of alcohol or a controlled substance, or where the student is found in a disciplinary proceeding to have committed a crime of violence or non-forcible sex offense), if a student is placed on probation, suspended, required to withdraw, or expelled, parents are notified.
+To the extent permitted by law (including situations where the student is a dependent, where the student is under 21 years old and found to have violated a law, rule, or policy governing the use or possession of alcohol or a controlled substance, or where the student is found in a disciplinary proceeding to have committed a crime of violence or non-forcible sex offense), if a student is placed on probation, suspended, required to withdraw, or expelled, parents are notified.
 It should be noted that less severe instances of disciplinary or academic action may result in warnings to the student, of which parents are normally not notified.

 2. Health and Safety Emergencies, Including Transports to a Hospital in Critical Situations and Unexplained Absences From Campus

 The College reserves the right to contact parents when it reasonably believes that the student is subject to a health or safety emergency.
 This includes, but is not limited to, situations in which a student needs to be transported to the hospital in a critical situation.
 It also includes situations in which it comes to the attention of College officials that a student is inexplicably absent from campus for a prolonged period.
 College officials may contact a parent or guardian in order to ascertain the whereabouts of the student.
 However, normally, College officials will first try to contact the student’s confidential contact of record to locate the student.
 Students are responsible for identifying their confidential contact in their online student record.
-The College is not responsible for a student’s failure to be in touch with her/his parents.
+The College is not responsible for a student’s failure to be in touch with their parents.

 Arrest information is public information and is not considered an educational record of a student.
 The parent or guardian of the student may be notified if the student is placed under arrest while on College property or during a College sanctioned event/activity and detained by law enforcement officials.
 Note that the College does not post bail for arrested students.
 If a student receives a citation for a summary offense for which they are not detained, e.g., underage drinking or disorderly conduct, the College normally will not notify the parent or guardian, but the police might choose to do so themselves.